 Try on different silhouettes to see how they actually look on you

-One of the items I originally pinned a lot was a classic white button-down shirt.
-I searched for it forever before realizing that button-down shirts just don’t look as good on my particular frame.
-Beautiful on Victoria Beckham, but not so much on me.
-I realized the same about denim—though I love the way it looks on a lot of the fashion bloggers I follow, I don’t like the way it looks on me.
+One of the items I originally pinned a lot was a classic panama hat.
+I searched for it forever before realizing that panamas just don’t look as good on my particular face.
+It took me dozens of returned hat ordered to discover fedora, and wide fedoras were better suited to my stature.
 If I had it all to do over again I would go to Nordstrom and try on all of the various silhouettes I pinned to my inspiration board to see which would work best for me.

 Think through the details